 Gassaway station

 Hamlet

-is an unincorporated community in , , United States. is situated 2 miles southeast of Gassaway station.
+is an unincorporated community in , , United States.
+While the heart of itself is rather small, there is a large sprawling area that considers itself to be part of the community. is situated 5 miles southwest of Gassaway station.

+Gassaway station